Loblolly Pine - Biomass, Wood Pellets and Lumber

 Loblolly Pine Uses

-Loblolly Pine is used to make plywood, wood pellets, furniture, poles, fence pots, pallets and wood boxes.
+Loblolly Pine is used to make plywood, wood pellets, furniture, poles, fence pots, pallets, wood boxes and provide fiber for the pulp and paper insudtry.

 Loblolly Pine is one of the best trees to use to reclaim land, counter erosion and replenish weakened soils.